uwgraphics/VisSnacks/content/tutorials/2-table-example/index.md

 + **The Data/Resources**: I have a table of student names (not shown), scores and grades.
 It’s in an excel spreadsheet – so I’d prefer to keep things there.
 I don’t have very much development resources (this is often done at the grading deadline).

-+ **The Design**: I have chosen to use a table, since it’s easy in excel.
++ **The Design**: I have chosen to use a table, since it’s easy in Excel.
 And it may be good enough (especially with design tweaks).
 In this example, I focus on improving the table, rather than trying something completely different.
 A side note: tables are remarkably effective visualizations.

 + **The Details (including implementation)**: We'll change a lot of the design details, but the implementation will be Excel (since that's what I was using to do grading).
 A side effect of this: it shows that you can do useful visualization stuff with simple tools (this is all in Excel).

-Note that my task is a bit hazy, it will became clearer as we progressed.
+Note that my task is a bit hazy, it will become clearer as we progressed.

 ## Design Aspects